M&W Big Science products.

 Superconducting current leads for particle accelerators, research labs and power transmission.

 The retrofit current leads are designed to fit into existing set-ups.
-It can utilize either the CvHH or CvHNH design to upgrade your existing current lead.
-Mark & Wedell is specialists in implementing new solutions in old cryostats taking spatial constrains into account.
+It can utilize either the CvHH or CvHNH design to upgrade your existing current leads.
+Mark & Wedell are specialists in implementing new solutions in old cryostats taking spatial constrains into account.
 Such a retrofit can enable a current increase of up to 50% and/or a significant reduction in the LHe consumption.
-This in done by utilizing HTS material and LN2 as a coolant.
+This is done by utilizing HTS material and LN2 as a coolant.
 This design is used for operating currents of 2-30 kA.

 Convection w.
 HTS (CvHH)

-The CvH is a convection type, LHe + GHe-cooled current lead.
+The CvH is a convection type, LHe + GHe-cooled pair of current leads.
 It has, similarly to the CdH, the cold terminal immerged in a bath of liquid helium.
-In addition, the helium gas generated from the boil-off is funnelled into one or several channels inside the current lead and the gas is used to cool the current lead from the inside.
+In addition, the helium gas generated from the boil-off is funnelled into one or several channels inside the current leads and the gas is used to cool the current leads from the inside.
 This is a very efficient design compared to the CdH, as it takes advantage of the helium boil-off.
 This design is used for operating currents ranging from 100-30 kA.

-The CdH is a conduction type, LHe-cooled current lead.
-The cold terminal is immerged in a bath of liquid helium, which removes the heat conducted from the warm terminal (QC) and any heat generated from resistive losses in the current lead (QR).
+The CdH is a conduction type, LHe-cooled pair of current leads.
+The cold terminal is immerged in a bath of liquid helium, which removes the heat conducted from the warm terminal (QC) and any heat generated from resistive losses in the current leads (QR).
 This design is used for operating currents ranging from 10-100 A.